MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 When you load the `.html` file in your browser, the program:
 * connects with Misty
-* sends a `GetLearnedFaces` command and checks whether your name is on the list of faces Misty already knows
+* sends a `GetKnownFaces` command and checks whether your name is on the list of faces Misty already knows
 * subscribes to the `ComputerVision` WebSocket to receive messages when Misty is commanded to `StartFaceRecognition`
 * recognizes and greets you if you are on the list of known faces, or sends a `StartFaceTraining` command to learn your face if you are not